-24. An important aspect of messaging is branding.
+53. An important aspect of messaging is branding.
 Consistent, well-designed and attractive branding can significantly increase the impact of core messaging.
-This was clearly demonstrated for the United Nations Decade on Biodiversity thanks to an attractive logo with a palette of biodiversity-related visual elements.
+This was clearly demonstrated for the UNDB thanks to an attractive logo with a palette of biodiversity-related visual elements.
 In the broader context of the Convention and its Protocols, the CBD logo and its guidelines currently constitute the core of the CBD branding policy.
 Work has been ongoing on the extension of this core branding to a fully fledged branding policy to be consistently applied for all messaging and communications channels.
 An overview of CBD core branding elements is presented in an information document.